controltechnologysolutions/sw2-data/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the LICENSE file for details.
+This means you can freely use and modify the software for non-commercial purposes, but you cannot sell it or use it for commercial purposes without explicit permission.

 ## 🆘 Support